deb-intel/GramineTest/Documentation/index.rst

 Gramine supports running Linux applications using the Intel Software Guard Extensions, or Intel SGX.
 For mor information, refer to the :doc:`sgx-intro` article.

+This page provides an overview of the this site.
+Each section is outlined below with a brief explanation and links to specific sections.
+This page mimics the table of contents in the left column.

 Gramine deployment options
 ------------------------------------
 There are three deployment options for Gramine—each option is described below.
 There is also one option to help develop Gramine.